Petronas, Progress not giving up after Ottawa balks

 "Some people will say there is protectionism in Canada."

-Earlier this year, Lowes Companies Inc, the U.S. home improvement chain, pulled back from bidding for Quebec-based Rona Inc after that government complained.
+Earlier this year, Lowes Companies Inc (LOW.N), the U.S. home improvement chain, pulled back from bidding for Quebec-based Rona Inc RON.TO after that government complained.

 Blocking the deal "means government meddling and restriction of free markets.
 It's just not positive in general for the markets," said Levente Mady, vice president and senior portfolio manager PI Financial Corp.